sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 3.
 CONTINUOUS TESTING

-*Description: Improve software quality by building reliable automates test suits and performing all kinds of testing throughout the software delivery lifecycle.
+*Description: Improve software quality by building reliable automated test suits and performing all kinds of testing throughout the software delivery lifecycle.
 Make deploying software a reliable, low-risk process that can be performed on demand at any time.*

 Please rate how strongly you agree or disagree with the following statements.